KimlikDAO/mpecdsa/README.md

 # MPECDSA

-This repository contains a implementations of the 2-of-n threshold ECDSA protocol described in [_Secure Two-party Threshold ECDSA from ECDSA assumptions_](https://eprint.iacr.org/2018/499) and the t-of-n threshold ECDSA protocol described in [_Threshold ECDSA from ECDSA Assumptions_](https://eprint.iacr.org/2019/523), both papers by Jack Doerner, Yashvanth Kondi, Eysa Lee, and abhi shelat.
+This repository contains the following implementations:
+* The 2-of-n threshold ECDSA protocol described in [_Secure Two-party Threshold ECDSA from ECDSA assumptions_](https://eprint.iacr.org/2018/499) by Jack Doerner, Yashvanth Kondi, Eysa Lee, and abhi shelat.
+* The t-of-n threshold ECDSA protocol described in [_Threshold ECDSA from ECDSA Assumptions: the Multiparty Case_](https://eprint.iacr.org/2019/523) by Jack Doerner, Yashvanth Kondi, Eysa Lee, and abhi shelat.
+* The threshold signature proactivization protocols described in [_Refresh When You Wake Up:Proactive Threshold Wallets with Offline Devices_](https://eprint.iacr.org/2019/1328) by Yashvanth Kondi, Bernardo Magri, Claudio Orlandi, and Omer Shlomovits

+## Compilation

-## How to compile on Linux
+### How to compile on Linux

-The protocol is implemented in Rust, and requires features in rust nightly (as of early 2018).
+The protocols contained in this repo are implemented in Rust, and requires features in rust nightly (as of early 2018).
 We have found the easiest way to install this is to use [rustup](https://rustup.rs/).
 ```
 $ rustup default nightly
 ```